 We advise our food vendors and caterers to follow minimum standards with regards to food sourcing.

-We are committed to develop awareness of the carbon footprint of food, and in 2021 worked with the University of Gloucestershire to deliver a food carbon rating system to inform customer choices.
-In 2022 we are working with London School of Economics to develop food carbon calculator to inform customer choices.
+- We are committed to develop awareness of the carbon footprint of food, and since 2021 worked with universities and Klimato to deliver a food carbon rating system to inform customer choices

 We are committed to collecting and redistributing any surplus food from the festival, and have worked with the Reading Central Salvation Army and the South West Food Collective to help us do this.